Updated: Sunday, July 25, 2021, at 2:14 p.m. EDT

 RB Saquon Barkley, New York Giants

 This one is in the “lukewarm” column.
-Barkley tore an ACL in Week 2 last season, so he should be physically healthy before training camp, but the team will take its sweet time in getting him back up to speed.
-The hesitancy in promoting a full rebound for Barkley stems from serious concerns over Daniel Jones’ maturation.
+Barkley tore an ACL in Week 2 last season, but the team will take its sweet time in getting him back onto the field.
+The hesitancy in promoting a full rebound for Barkley also stems from serious concerns over Daniel Jones’ maturation.
 In the event the quarterback struggles again, defenders will crowd the line of scrimmage, and even the dual-threat Barkley won’t be able to find much room to roam.
 However, if Jones more like the promising rookie we saw in 2019, the former Penn State running back will be in line for a top-10 showing, even if his start to the season begins a slow note.

 New York added a strong blocker in tight end Kyle Rudolph, and the passing game has the potential to excel down the field with the additions of Kenny Golladay and rookie Kadarius Toney.
-Offensive tackle Nate Solder returns after opting out last season.
+Offensive tackle Nate Solder returns after opting out last season if for nothing worse than veteran depth.
 A second year in Jason Garrett’s system — with an offseason that will look much more like a traditional one — can’t hurt the overall chemistry of the offense.
 It all hinges on two things: Jones’ development and, of course, Barkley staying on the field.
-His ADP of fourth overall in PPR is slightly presumptuous, but that’s the bar the 24-year-old has set for investment.
+His ADP of sixth overall in PPR is slightly presumptuous, but that’s the bar the 24-year-old has set for investment.

 WR Courtland Sutton, Denver Broncos